 Modern rehab clinics are entirely different from the intimidating depictions of the past.
-Caregivers understand the importance of community, comfort and fun in combination with the serious task of overcoming the grip of addiction.
+Holistic caregivers understand the importance of community, comfort, and fun in combination with the serious task of overcoming the grip of addiction.
 If you’ve been through a residential rehab program and you’re looking for the next step in your recovery journey, a PHP or IOP could be the ideal next step.

-Read on to discover the difference between PHP and IOP addiction treatment.
+Read on to discover the difference between PHP and IOP addiction treatment centers.

 The Continuum of Care

 The most severe and debilitating addictions require treatment in a residential rehab facility.
-This is particularly crucial for people with acute opiate, alcohol or benzodiazepine addiction because they need a detox.
+This is particularly crucial for people with an acute opiate, alcohol, or benzodiazepine addiction because they need a detox.